tenacityteam/tenacity-legacy/BUILDING.md

    $ cmake -GXcode -T buildsystem=1 ../tenacity
    ```

-3. Open Tenacity XCode project:
+3. Open the created XCode project:
    ```
-   $ open Tenacity.xcodeproj
+   $ open Audacity.xcodeproj
    ```
-   and build Tenacity using the IDE.
+   and build using the XCode IDE.

 Steps 1 and 2 are only required for first-time builds.